 For best storage, it’s wise to divvy up hot leftovers into smaller portions, then place in shallow dishes to cool quickly.
 Wait until steam has stopped rising from the food before chilling, so the steam won’t heat up your fridge.
 Remember to choose strong food-storage containers that are clean and in good condition.
 And opt for covered containers—they’re always a better choice than uncovered bowls.
 Never store food in the can it came in.

-Don’t Leave Dishes At Room Temp for Long
+Don’t Leave Dishes At Room Temperature

 Tips For Using Up Your Leftovers